SymfonyCasts/sass-bundle/README.md

 ## How Does it work

-The first time you run one of the Sass commands, the bundle will download the correct Sass binary for you system in to `bin/dart-sass` directory.
+The first time you run one of the Sass commands, the bundle will download the correct Sass binary for your system in to `bin/dart-sass` directory.

-When you run `sass:build`, that binary is uses to compile Sass file into a `var/sass/app.built.css` file.
-Finally, when the contents of assets/styles/app.scss is requested, the bundle swaps the contents of that file with the contents of `var/sass/app.built.css`.
+When you run `sass:build`, that binary is used to compile Sass file into a `var/sass/app.built.css` file.
+Finally, when the contents of `assets/styles/app.scss` are requested, the bundle swaps the contents of that file with the contents of `var/sass/app.built.css`.
 Nice!

 ## Using Bootstrap Sass